 1. Position to lubricate

-Lubricate using a grease gun from the grease nipple on the body periphery part or each master jaw periphery part.
+Lubricate using a grease gun from the grease nipple on each master jaw periphery part.
 Supply grease when the jaw is open.
 After lubrication, repeat opening and closing the jaw several times without gripping work.

 2. Grease to use